acani/acani.github.com/opportunity/index.md

 Two iOS engineers, of which you will be one, who will partner on building the app and pair most of the time.

-One team leader who will guide the direction of the app and work & program together with the two iOS engineers.
+One team leader, me, who will guide the direction of the app and work & program together with the two iOS engineers.

 ## Commitment